nodejs/TSC/README.md

 Level Projects.
 Top Level Projects and Working Groups have broad powers of self-governance.

-To propose a change or addition to policies or prcesses that are intended to cover all Top Level Projects and Working Groups in the foundation, a PR should be opened in the `nodejs/TSC` repository.
+To propose a change or addition to policies or processes that are intended to cover all Top Level Projects and Working Groups in the foundation, a PR should be opened in the `nodejs/TSC` repository.